neutron-org/dex-quint-model/modelReport.md

 With Quint, model checking can be done either using a symbolic model checker Apalache, which encodes the whole model as a logical formula and uses a solver to solve it; or using an enumeration-based model checker TLC, which explores all possible states of the model evolution in a breadth-first manner.

 Unfortunately, the model of the DEX, which captures different actions and exact computations in them, could not be meaningfully checked either with Apalache or with TLC.
+On top of that exponential growth of the state space, the computation involves exponentiation of rationals.
+All that combined made model checking of this model intractable.

 To give the idea of the complexity of the input space.
 - At every step, we choose between 7 actions.
 For each of them, we also have to non-deterministically choose parameters.
 In model checking, non-deterministically means that all possibilities are accounted for.
 - If, for every parameter, (ticks, fees, amounts, token, users, etc) we pick from a set of only 2 values (severely constraining the model), it is still too big of a state space.